All About Mixtures

 Mixtures should be voiced so that they can be used all the time.
 If they are so loud that they can only be used at Easter for the last Hymn, they are a waste.
 I scale and voice the Mixture simular to the 2' Stop.
 Some people voice the mixture quints softer, or a pipe or two narrower, because they think it makes the mixture "silvery", but I've never found it necessary.

 In small rooms, keep it small, use small scales, 17th halving, closed toes and voice gently.
 Place the mixture at the back of the chest, so it gets blended and diffused by being obscured by the other pipes and distance.
+The worst thing you can do is place a mixture accross the front of an exposed, Holtkamp-style windchest.

 In huge dead buildings it can be difficult to get enough power.
 You can always get enough power from the bass.
 Big pipes will get loud enough, if you increase the scale, cutup and wind.
 But there is only so much you can get out of the small pipes of the Mixture.
 You can use a treble ascendant scale and cut it up, but you can only increase the scale so much before it gets Cornetty.